 Partnership Agreements in South Australia

-Partnership agreements in South Australia involve a business structure used by a group of people who want to carry on a business together with a view to sharing the profits.
-Similar to the other States, South Australia allows a person to create three different kinds of partnership:
+Partnership agreements are business structures used by a group of people who want to carry on a business together with a view to sharing the profits.
+In South Australia, partnerships are governed by the Partnerships Act 1891.
+This page deals with partnerships in South Australia.

 - normal or general partnerships